yuyang339/cs140e-21spr/labs/0-blink/README.md

 class: the smaller the step, the more obvious what the actual (distal) error is and the less time you have to spend debugging.

-If you learn one thing from this class, hopefully it's the counter-intuitive realization that:

-   - when building systems, smaller the step you take the faster you can run ("epsilon sprinting").

 We'll use different variations of a blinky light using GPIO pin 20 (second from bottom on the right):